TheMariechen/machine-learning-project-maria/README.md

 ## Challenges & Learnings

-Understanding the Scope.

-Gradual content progress.

-Difficulty in selecting a dataset suitable for all applications.
+Understanding the scope, gradual content progress, difficulty in selecting a dataset suitable for all applications.

-Time Constraints

-Limited time led to missed improvements (e.g., transforming duration to an integer format for better interpretation).
+Time Constraints: Limited time led to missed improvements (e.g., transforming duration to an integer format for better interpretation).
 Could not refine visualizations due to time limitations.

 ## Future Work & Improvements